Cross-moments computation for stochastic context-free grammars: Cross-moments computation of SCFG

 Now, (\ref{cm: m2: c_def}) reduces to

 where

 and

-By setting $Y \big(A_i\ra B_{i,j}\big)=1$ for all $A_i\ra B_{i,j} \in \mR$, $X$ becomes derivation length.~The formula for computing the second order moments of derivation length is given in \cite{Hutchins_72} and it can be derived from the equation (\ref{cm: m2: c_CR_Q}) since
+If we set $Y \big(A_i\ra B_{i,j}\big)=1$ for all $A_i\ra B_{i,j} \in \mR$, $\bs X_1$ becomes derivation length.~The formula for computing the second order moments of derivation length is given in \cite{Hutchins_72} and it can be derived from the equation (\ref{cm: m2: c_CR_Q}), since

 where the last equation follows from (\ref{cm: moment system}), and